Constraints on lepton-flavor mixing with third-generation new physics: EFT framework

-This corresponds to a UV setup compatible with the results obtained in~\cite{Allwicher:2024ncl}, with the introduction of an additional spurion for the lepton sector.
-For consistency with \cite{Allwicher:2024ncl}, we also assume the simplifying hypothesis of a rank-one alignment in the NP structure~\cite{Marzocca:2024hua}.
+This defines to a UV setup equivalent to that of~\cite{Allwicher:2024ncl}, including the choice of $\Lambda_{\rm NP}$ and of a down-aligned basis\footnote{Still, this mostly corresponds to the conservative approach, as seen e.g. in~\cite{Allwicher:2023shc}, where an up-aligned basis generally leads to stronger constraints on the SMEFT coefficients considered in our analysis.}, barring the introduction of an additional spurion for the lepton sector.
+Also for consistency with \cite{Allwicher:2024ncl}, we adopt the simplifying hypothesis of a rank-one alignment in the NP structure~\cite{Marzocca:2024hua}.
 Under this assumption, all flavor misalignment from the third generation arises exclusively from the spurions.

 This flavor setup yields the following scaling of the relevant SMEFT coefficients:

 and where the parameters $C^{\pm}_{\ell q}$ govern the overall size of the mainly third-generation NP.
 Let us also point out that we neglect scalar operators in the Lagrangian of Eq.~(\ref{eq:LagrangianSMEFT}).
 This is justified by the results of the analysis in~\cite{Allwicher:2024ncl}, which showed that the corresponding WCs are mostly irrelevant, and setting them to zero is well supported by data.